Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 npm stores packages in a registry.
 Packages are programs, snippets of code.

-npm is a library of code, a web site and a commandline tool that allows you "check out" packages for use in your projects.
+npm is a library of code, a web site and a command-line tool that allows you to "check out" packages for use in your projects.

 <!-- > -->